eliatra/opensearch-k8s-operator/docs/designs/upgrade.md

 ## Principals for Rolling upgrade

-The upgrade principals follow the recommendations for completing a rolling upgrade of an Opensearch cluster.
+The upgrade principals follow the recommendations for completing a rolling upgrade of an OpenSearch cluster.
 Namely:
  - Cluster nodes should be upgraded one at a time
  - The cluster should be healthy before upgrading each node
  - Master eligible nodes should be upgraded last